phetsims/vector-addition/doc/implementation-notes.md

 * Classes in both hierarchies have a bit too much knowledge of their associated `VectorSet` and `Graph`.
 See https://github.com/phetsims/vector-addition/issues/234.
 This increases coupling, and (depending on what you need to change) can make it difficult to change `VectorSet` or `Graph` without affecting vector classes.

-* Model classes handle some responsibilities that would typically be in the view classes.
+* Model classes handle some responsibilities that arguably belong in view classes.
 For example, the `getLabelContent` method found throughout the model classes is responsible for assembling the info that the view uses to label a vector.
 This contributes to the coupling mentioned above.

 ## Screen differences